bleporini/spy-sql/README.md

 spyDatasource.addListener(listener);
 ```

 If your datasource is shared accross multiple threads, beware of concurrency issues as listeners are shared as well.
-If you're just using it in a single treaded tests case, juste don't care about it.
+If you're just using it in single treaded test cases, just don't care about it.